lovelysystems/lovely-editor/src/components/oyez-editor/README.md

 }]
 ```

+**Attention**: the block.id must be unique!
+Make sure each block has it's own
+individual (it can be random though) id.
+The id is used to identify each block
+with the OyezEditor.

 #### blockComponent

 The `blockComponent` property is optional and must be a React Component.
 It will be
 used to wrap the `<EditorBlock/>` component in a custom component.
 This can be very
 useful if a DragAndDrop feature is planned.
 An example use case can be found in
-the storybook (look for 'Editor with Drag and Drop').
+the storybook (look for the example with Drag and Drop).

 ```js
 import { EditorBlock } from '../editor-block'